Estimated reading time: 12 minutes

 On your advice, I got tenant’s insurance last year, which costs me $19.45 a month.

-There is no life insurance or retirement savings plan that I pay into yet but I would like to.
+I pay into no life insurance or retirement savings plan yet, but I would like to.

-I don’t have a grocery budget now t since I only buy food with any money left to spend.
+There is no grocery budget since I only buy food with money left to spend.

 During the week, I try to eat a balanced diet, but I don’t overindulge as I can’t afford to do so.